eharada/Data_Viz_Redesign_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31402175-14ee64fc-adaa-11e7-98f5-fb268d556b61.png)

 In the first iteration I assumed that the response rate for each state is the same.
-Therefore the comparison would be equivalent and we could easily see which states had a higher average of work intereference and employees feeling lack of support from their companies.
+Therefore the comparison would be equivalent and we could easily see which states had a higher average of work interference and employees feeling lack of support from their companies.
 However this was not the case and California had the highest number of responses, which could be due to having more tech companies in that state.
 This skewed the data, which led to California being perceived to be the state with the highest lack of support.
 <br/>
 In the next version, I am going to normalize the data to show the responses per size of population and remove the states with low response rates (Ex: Idaho had 1 response).
 This will allow us to compare apples to apples in terms of population size.
 <br/><br/>

 Advantage: This chart shows the states with the highest number of tech employees who are unsure or know that their company does not offer wellness programs.
 Employees feel that mental health is a burden as there is no support system in place at these tech companies.
 <br/>
-Disadvantage: This chart had to be manually sorted from highest to lowest average of work intereference.
-In addition it might be easier to visualize this through a map or a trendline to see if there is a stronger correlation between work interference and lack of mental health programs.
+Disadvantage: This chart had to be manually sorted from highest to lowest average of work interference.
+In addition it might be easier to visualize this through a map or a trend line to see if there is a stronger correlation between work interference and lack of mental health programs.
 <br/><br/>

 <b><i> Second Iteration- </b></i><br/>